SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 - It is commonly used by open source programs.
 - This is the reason why this format is not called .SF3 (it was in 4.0.1, but after **feedback by derselbst** and **mawe42** on GitHub, we changed it to SFe).
 - SFe files will be compatible with Werner SF3 for compression.
+- Currently, the plan is to include the full Werner SF3 specification in 4.0.11.

 Another development was done by Cognitone, which created an open source program that can losslessly compress SoundFont® 2 files (with FLAC).
 This was done in 2017.